novuhq/novu/docs/docs/notification-center/angular-component.md

 The `notification-center-component` accepts the same set of props as the [Web Component](./web-component#properties).

 :::info

-May need to add "allowSyntheticDefaultImports": true in tsconfig.json and <i>@types/react</i> as dev dependency to work angular component properly.
+May need to add "allowSyntheticDefaultImports": true in tsconfig.json and <i>@types/react</i> as dev dependency for the angular component to work properly
 :::